Dog care when on vacation is something I think about every time I head outdoors with George.

 • Infection develops over the next few days

 In many of these cases, simple first steps at the time could have made a big difference.
+That is why Dog Care When on Vacation should always include basic preparation, not assumptions.

-What Preparedness Looks Like In Practice
+What Preparedness Looks Like in Practice?

 Preparedness is both mental and practical.

-Mentally Prepared
+1. Mentally Prepared

 Being mentally prepared means you: